Mass Effect 3: Plot

 The Reapers invade and quickly overwhelm Earth.
 After being reinstated by Anderson, who stays behind to rally resistance, Shepard is ordered to Mars by Hackett.
-On Mars, Shepard learns from Liara about a Prothean superweapon capable of destroying the Reapers, and recovers its schematics from the Illusive Man, who reveals Cerberus' desire to control the Reapers instead.
+There, Shepard learns of a Prothean superweapon capable of destroying the Reapers, and recovers its schematics from the Illusive Man, who reveals Cerberus' desire to control the Reapers instead.
 With schematics in hand, the Alliance begins construction on the device, dubbed the "Crucible", while Shepard is ordered to recruit support from other species across the galaxy.

 Shepard begins by rescuing the turian primarch from Menae, a moon orbiting the turian homeworld, Palaven.
 The primarch pledges turian support to Shepard only if the krogan help defend Palaven, but the krogan leader refuses to help unless the genophage is cured.
 Shepard and the krogan leader travel to the salarian homeworld, Sur'Kesh, where they rendezvous with a salarian scientist who formulates a cure from Eve, a fertile krogan female, and plans to disperse it using a tower called the "Shroud" on the krogan homeworld, Tuchanka.
 Before landing on Tuchanka, Shepard is contacted by the leader of the salarian government, who reveals that the Shroud has been sabotaged to prevent the dispersal of a cure, and offers her government's support only if the sabotage is left intact.
-Should Shepard allow the cure to proceed, the salarian scientist sacrifices himself to deploy a counter-measure, earning Krogan support.
+Shepard must ultimately decide whether to allow the cure to proceed, in which case the salarian scientist sacrifices himself to deploy a counter-measure, resulting in a pledge of support from the krogan.
 Alternatively, Shepard may deceive the krogan into thinking that the genophage has been cured, thereby earning both krogan and salarian support.

-Afterwards, Shepard foils a Cerberus coup led by Kai Leng to take over the Citadel.
-The quarians offer their support to the Alliance if Shepard helps them reclaim their homeworld, Rannoch, from the geth.
-Shepard boards a geth dreadnought, rescues a captive geth ally, then disables the Reaper control signal over the geth.
+Following the events on Tuchanka and a failed coup by Cerberus to take over the Citadel, the quarians offer their support to the Alliance if Shepard helps them reclaim their homeworld, Rannoch, from the geth.
+Shepard boards a geth dreadnought, rescues a captive geth ally, and disables the Reaper control signal over the geth.
 Shepard then locates and destroys a Reaper base on Rannoch, which gives the quarians an opportunity to attack the vulnerable geth.
-However, the allied geth unit reveals that it intends to sacrifice itself in order to upgrade the geth using Reaper technology, which would empower the geth to defeat the quarians and enable them to achieve true sentience and free will.
-Either Shepard negotiates a ceasefire to gain support from both sides, or is forced to support only one side, which results in the other being exterminated.
+However, the allied geth unit reveals that it intends to sacrifice itself in order to upgrade the geth using Reaper technology, which empowers the geth to defeat the quarians and enable them to achieve true sentience and free will.
+Shepard either supports one faction by allowing them to exterminate the other, or negotiates a ceasefire to gain support from both sides.